The Phrasal Verb 'Fill In' Explained

 The idea of this first usage can be linked directly back to the meaning of 'to fill' as it literally means to make the gaps (or empty spaces) on the form or document full by writing 'in' the details.

-Fill in or Fill out?
+Fill in or fill out?

 Confusingly, in English the phrasal verb 'fill out' also means the exact same thing and is interchangeable with the phrasal verb 'fill in'.
 Whilst there is no real difference in the meanings between these two, you should know that 'fill out' is the version that is favoured in American English and 'fill in' is more of a British usage.
 With that being said however, 'fill out' sounds perfectly natural to my ears as a native speaker of British English and it is also used here all the time.